 - Divide the dough into 3 equal sections.
-Each section makes 15 dinner rolls or 1 loaf of bread.
-To shape the dinner rolls, roll out the dough into 1.5 inch balls, Place on cookie sheets covered with parchment paper.
-To shape bread, place a section in greased or parchment paper-lined bread pan.
+Each section makes 15 air buns or 1 loaf of bread.
+To shape the air buns, roll out the dough into 1.5 inch balls.
+Place on cookie sheets covered with parchment paper.
+To shape bread, place a section in a greased or parchment paper-lined bread pan.

 - Cover and let rise in a warm place for 1 hour, or until doubled in size.
 I know it's hard to wait, but it is so worth it!

-When dinner rolls or bread are the sizes you would like them:
+When air buns or bread are the sizes you would like them:

 - Preheat oven to 375 degrees.